 At Royal Crescent, Thomas Mellor from South Gloucestershire will light the cauldron.

-Following the opening ceremony the cauldron will be relocated to the Games Village at the University of Bath campus where it will remain during the period of the National summer Games.
+Atmosphere of fun and friendship Following the opening ceremony the cauldron will be relocated to the Games Village at the University of Bath campus where it will remain during the period of the National summer Games.

 The Special Olympics GB National Summer Games, which take place every four years, will see 1,700 athletes with intellectual disabilities compete over 3 days of competition in 12 disciplines: athletics, artistic gymnastics, football, boccia, badminton, short-mat bowls, golf, rhythmic gymnastics, table tennis, ten-pin bowling, tennis and swimming.